 Ingredients

-Nplate contains the active drug romiplostim, while Doptelet contains the active drug avatrombopag.
+Nplate contains the active ingredient romiplostim, while Doptelet contains the active ingredient avatrombopag.
 Both medications belong to a class of drugs called thrombopoietin receptor agonists.
-(A class of drugs is a group of medications that work in a similar way.)

 Uses